A Blog Cover Single Image

 The customer ownership advantage grows more important the longer you sell.
 In your first few months, it barely matters — you're just trying to make sales.
 After a year or two, having a direct relationship with hundreds of loyal customers is the difference between a fragile business built on someone else's platform and a resilient business built on your own foundation.

 Both Etsy and independent websites come with real limitations that food sellers should understand before committing to either option.
 See e-commerce SEO basics for additional context.
+For more details, see our guide on places to sell food that aren.

 Etsy's limitations for food sellers: